Disguiser23/ECE-143-project-Is-world-better-place/README.md

-├── main.ipynb                               # The main jupyterNotebook to show the graphs ├── health.py                                # Code to predict and visualize health data ├── economy.py                               # Code to predict and visualize economy data ├── environment.py                           # Code to predict and visualize environment data ├── output_images                            # Where all the graphs are stored
+├── main.ipynb                               # The main jupyterNotebook to show the graphs ├── health.py                                # Code to predict and visualize health data ├── economy.py                               # Code to predict and visualize economy data ├── world_overall.py                         # Code to predict and visualize overall world data for the categories ├── environment.py                           # Code to predict and visualize environment data ├── output_images                            # Where all the graphs are stored ├── .gitignore
-├── .gitignore